-Key Results - Exposure tests of the new copper, old copper, and stainless steel tubing samples in biodiesel blends for 6 months at room temperature showed no visible damage to the material and no changes in acid number.
+Key Results - Exposure tests of the new copper, old copper, and stainless-steel tubing samples in biodiesel blends for 6 months at room temperature showed no visible damage to the material and no changes in acid number.
 We attribute this result primarily to the ASTM B100 specifications which have put tighter controls on acid number, stability, and minor biodiesel components, as well as the lack of higher temperatures.

 In the exposure tests at high temperature for 4 weeks, no damage to either stainless steel or brass nozzles was observed.
 Fuels in this test included B0, B20, and B100.
 For all test fuels, including the base fuel oil containing no biodiesel, the acid number was found to increase over the test period at these high temperatures.
 The acid number at the end of test was highest for the base fuel, but none of the fuels saw an acid number increase to levels that are expected to create issues with elastomers.
-It is interesting to note, however, that acid number increased to a greater degree in control sample containers which did not contain nozzles than in sample containers which did contain either brass or stainless steel nozzles.
+It is interesting to note, however, that acid number increased to a greater degree in control sample containers which did not contain nozzles than in sample containers which did contain either brass or stainless-steel nozzles.
 Since the biodiesel blends in this high temperature test fared as well or better than the base fuel oil, this helps to explain the relatively positive results seen in the field survey.
-Again, we postulate the controls for acid number, stability and minor components at the
+Again, we postulate the controls for acid number, stability and minor components at the B100 contributed significantly to these results, as there are no current controls in conventional fuel oil for acid number or stability.

-Figure 5 Fuel nozzles exposed to B20 blends for 4 weeks at 175 F. Left - brass nozzle, Right - stainless steel nozzle.
+Figure 1 Fuel nozzles exposed to B20 blends for 4 weeks at 175 F. Left - brass nozzle, Right - stainless steel nozzle.